Canada’s Growing Problem of Shoplifting, Threats to Retail Workers

 Manitoba’s Crime Wave, Police Response

-Stannard welcomed a $1.16 million investment from the Manitoba government to fight retail and violent crime in Winnipeg.
+Stannard welcomed a $1.16 million investment from the Manitoba government to fight retail crime and violence in Winnipeg over the course of the summer.
 With the help of that funding, police have stepped up their presence around shops, particularly downtown.

 “We are absolutely seeing a reduction in incidents,” said Brian Sharfstein, owner of Canadian Footwear in downtown Winnipeg, in the release.
 “These officers that we’re seeing are bringing trust and confidence to the people working in the area and the general public.
 I’ve heard from other business owners, and they are also very pleased with what they’re seeing.”

-The Manitoba government also offers a rebate of $300 for retailers to enhance safety and security.
+The Manitoba government also offers a rebate of $300 for retailers to buy security equipment.

 Nearly 60 percent of Manitobans are worried about witnessing shoplifting or seeing a violent encounter at a store, according to a poll by Probe Research published in June.

-Manitoba has seen a sharp increase in crime generally in the past decade.
+Manitoba has seen a sharp increase in crime generally in the past decade, from 2013 to 2023.
 StatCan’s recent crime report shows the total crime rate in Manitoba increased 33 percent since 2013.
 The only higher jumps were in New Brunswick (37 percent) and Nunavut (73 percent).

 In the CFIB survey, 77 percent of business owners in Manitoba reported a problem with shoplifting.
 Nova Scotia was the only province with a higher number of affected businesses, at 78 percent.